codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

-## (Legacy Hybrid GitOps only) Restoring provisioned GitOps Runtimes
+## (Legacy CLI Hybrid GitOps) Restoring provisioned GitOps Runtimes

 In case of cluster failure, restore the provisioned Hybrid GitOps Runtime from the existing runtime installation repository.
 For partial or complete cluster failures, you can restore the Runtime to either the failed cluster or to a different cluster.